Computing - Services for Research

 Pouta user guide »

-Partnership for Advanced Computing in Europe (PRACE) is a persistent, pan-European Research Infrastructure (RI) for High-Performance Computing (HPC) managed as a single European entity.Read more »
+Partnership for Advanced Computing in Europe (PRACE) is a persistent, pan-European Research Infrastructure (RI) for High-Performance Computing (HPC) managed as a single European entity.Read more about PRACE »

-The CSC Grand Challenge calls are aimed at scientific research projects that require computational resources exceeding CSC's standard project resources.Read more »
+The CSC Grand Challenge calls are aimed at scientific research projects that require computational resources exceeding CSC's standard project resources.Read more about Grand Challenges »

 High performance computing

-The cPouta service is available to any user with access to the computing services at CSC, while the ePouta service is primarily targeted to IT administrators of organizations.
+The cPouta and Rahti services are available to any user with access to the computing services at CSC, while the ePouta service is primarily targeted to IT administrators of organizations.